 Field-hunting tip

-Look in metasomatized carbonate rocks country — that is the host setting where skarn typically forms.
+Look in metasomatized carbonate rocks country, the host setting where skarn typically forms.
 If you start seeing garnet, pyroxene, epidote in float, you are in the right ground.
 Field specimens usually show a massive habit, so train your eye for that shape before scanning the outcrop.